chibuzorEbede/nulljobs/README.md

 ## State Management

-localStorage
+- localStorage
-useState Hooks
+- useState Hooks

 ## Incomplete

 - User can sign up to save jobs
 - User can sign up for notifications for new jobs
 - add vercel insights

-## Bugs

-- On desktop input, align inputs to flex-start
-- add margin bottom to footer

 ## Inspiration and Credits